Paroca72/sc-VirusLifeSimulation/README.md

 # SC-Virus-Life-Simulation
 This is a Virus Life Simulation.
-The application was created with Unity 3D and C#.
+It's only an Unity 3D exercise made in two days.
 Now the target is Android but Unity allow to publish in almost all formats.

 ![ScreenShot](http://www.toohook.it/public/1.jpg)